amirkohanpur/pn-stitcher/README.md

 PN-Stitcher is the source code of pore-network stitching method.
 The original code is written in Fortran (.f90 files) and compiled via GFortran.
 The format of pore-network files is StatOil format.
+In order to run the code, after having appropriate inputs, type this in Windows Command:
+'pn_stitcher.exe input.txt'